Elder Justice Initiative

 Joanne Sheldon 4th District AG – TN sjsheldn@tndagc.org

-Kailyn Heston Polk Co IA Kailyn.Heston@polkcountyiowa.gov
+Kailyn Heston Polk County, IA Kailyn.Heston@polkcountyiowa.gov

 Jordan Ford NC Fin.
 Crime Conf.
 Jordan.m.ford@nccourts.org